 - Semester 1 - 2015

-1. Developed knowledge and critical understanding of the complex body of law which governs the employment relationship;
+1. Demonstrate developed knowledge and critical understanding of the complex body of law which governs the employment relationship;

-2. A capacity to critically evaluate policies which underpin this body of law;
+2. Critically evaluate policies which underpin this body of law;

-3. A critical analysis of the evolving nature of employment law;
+3. Critically analysis the evolving nature of employment law;

-4. The ability to make judgments in the application of rules of law.
+4. Make judgments in the application of rules of law.

 LAWS1001A, LAWS1001B, LAWS1002A, LAWS1002B, LAWS2003A, LAWS2003B, LAWS3004A, LAWS3004B, LAWS3005